albavidalm/portfolio/README.md

 ### Further implementations

 Soon I will add a button to toggle the portfolio in Dark or Light mode.
-I also want to implement a functionality to switch between English and Spanish.
+I also want to improve the data translation and the buttons on it.

 ## My process